mpaulgreen/AI_Dev_blog/red-hat-ai-blog-post.md

 - **RHEL AI**: A foundation model platform combining Granite models with InstructLab in a bootable RHEL image
 - **OpenShift AI**: A comprehensive platform for managing the complete AI/ML lifecycle at scale

-Let's explore how these components work together through a practical use case.
+Let's explore how InstructLab and RHEL AI work together through a practical use case.

 ## Use Case: Building a Customer Support AI Assistant with Domain-Specific Knowledge